rapodaca/dialect/src/manuscript.md

 ![&lt;union&gt;.](../build/union.svg)

-The `<cut>` non-terminal can takes two forms.
+The `<cut>` non-terminal ("cut") can takes two forms.
 A digit terminal (`0`...`9`, inclusive) can be used.
-This allows for single-digit cuts.
-Two-digit cuts, supporting the indexes zero through 99 inclusive, are available through the alternative form.
-These single- or double-digit indexes serve to mark ring closure.
-For this reason, cut indexes must always occur in pairs.
-The mechanism of this pairing will be described in the next two sections.
+This allows for single-digit cut indexes.
+Two-digit cut indexes, supporting the values zero through 99 inclusive, are available through single- or double-digit indexes serve to mark ring closure.

 ![&lt;cut&gt;.](../build/cut.svg)

+A cut signifies the disconnection of an `Atom` from its neighbor.
+The most common use for cut is to encode a cycle.
+The cut index serves as a placeholder for the neighboring `Atom`, which is located by scanning either forward or backward along a string.
+If the number of previous appearances of the cut index is even, then the string is scanned right.
+Otherwise, the string is scanned left.
+Although often used for cycles, cuts can be used for any bond, regardless of cycle membership.
+The only requirement is that a cut must be paired with another cut having the same index.

+[Figure: Cut]

+To prevent overflow, a cut index may be reused provided that it appears to the right of its last paired appearance.

 An alternative to `<union>` within a sequence is the `<branch>` non-terminal ("branch").
 Like `<union>`, branch joins a parent and child node through a bond.
 Wrapped by opening and closing parenthesis terminals (`(` and `)`, respectively), the purpose of a branch is to define a subgraph.
 This subgraph is attached to the parent atom if the `<bond>` terminal is included.
 Alternative, the subgraph will be detached if the `<detached>` non-terminal appears.
 If neither `<bond>` nor `<detachment>` non-terminals are detected between the parentheses but a sequence is, then bonding of parent and child occurs through elision.